Sterile neutrinos in lepton number and lepton flavor violating decays: Summary and Conclusions

 \section{Summary and Conclusions}

-We have studied LFV and LNV decays of $\tau$ and $B, D, K$ mesons mediated by heavy Majorana neutrinos.
-We focussed on the dominant mechanism via resonant Majorana neutrino production.
+We have studied LFV and LNV decays of $\tau$ and $B, D, K$ mesons mediated by heavy sterile neutrinos.
+We focussed on the dominant mechanism via resonant neutrino contribution.

-On the basis of joint analysis of experimental limits on certain sets of LNV and LFV decays with intersecting resonant regions we extracted upper bounds on the heavy Majorana neutrino mass $m_{N}$ and mixing $|U_{eN}|, |U_{\mu N}|, |U_{e N} U_{\tau N}|, |U_{\mu N} U_{\tau N}|$ without additional assumptions on these parameters.
-Our limits derived from the above mentioned decays are shown in Figs. \ref{figure2}-\ref{figure4}.
-As seen they are less stringent than the corresponding limits derived in the literature.
-To our best knowledge the latter typically involve various ad hoc assumptions on the relative size of the heavy neutrino mixing matrix elements.
-Therefore, it is natural that our limits, not referring to any kind of such assumptions, are less stringent.
-The mixing $U_{\tau N}$ is left unconstrained by the present experimental data, and requires searches for processes with $\tau\tau$ in the final state.
+On the basis of a joint analysis of experimental bounds on LNV and LFV decays listed in Table II, we extracted upper limits on the heavy sterile neutrino mass $m_{N}$ and mixing $|U_{eN}|, |U_{\mu N}|, |U_{e N} U_{\mu N}|, |U_{e N} U_{\tau N}|, |U_{\mu N} U_{\tau N}|$ in a model independent way, without additional assumptions on these parameters.
+Our limits derived from the above mentioned decays are shown in Figs. \ref{fig-3}-\ref{fig-5}, and represent the best possible limits which can be extracted in this way from the existing experimental data on the studied decays.

+We also derived the limits on the sterile neutrino mass and mixing with an ad hoc assumption $|U_{e N}|\sim |U_{\mu N}|\sim |U_{\tau N}|$ frequently used in the literature.
+The resulting limits, as expected, turned out to be much more stringent than those we obtained in a model independent way.
+This illustrates a significant impact of such assumptions on the extracted limits making such limits model dependent.

-In our analysis we used the method of calculation of the total decay rate of heavy Majorana neutrino on the basis of an inclusive approach.
-Instead of a detailed calculation of the sum of all the possible decay channels with different hadrons in the final state, we approximated the hadronic final states by a $q\bar{q}$-pair, as suggested by Bloom-Gilman duality.
-This allows us to avoid large theoretical uncertainties in the decay constants of heavy mesons.
+In our analysis we used the method of calculation of the total decay rate of heavy sterile neutrino based on an inclusive approach.
+Instead of a detailed calculation of the sum of all the possible decay channels with different hadrons in final state, we approximated hadronic final states, starting from certain mass threshold, with $q\bar{q}$-pair, as suggested by Bloom-Gilman duality.
+This allowed us to avoid theoretical uncertainties related with the decay constants of heavy mesons and take into account in average all the decay channels, some of which cannot be included in the channel-by-channel approach.